 Safe accurate information to help you cut through the noise

-In total, there are over 475,000 cases are confirmed in the US, and 1.5 million cases confirmed globally.
+In total, there are over 4 million cases confirmed in the US, and 15.5 million cases confirmed globally.
 (1) Countries continue to take measures to slow the spread of the virus.

 But just because this virus is new and its effects and behaviors are somewhat unknown, doesn’t mean we need to panic.

 It’s important to remember that the World Health Organization (WHO) estimates that millions each year contract the influenza virus, and 290,000-650,000 people worldwide die from it every year.
 (2)

 This virus is a serious business — it spreads very easily.
 Infected individuals often show no signs of the virus while they are potentially contagious.